Faculty & Staff FAQs

 All course delivery methods were determined based on identifying which courses can be taught face-to-face based on classroom capacity, and those courses that have to be taught face-to-face due to pedagogical requirements were given priority.
 Each instructor decided whether to opt in to teach in person during the fall semester.
 Willingness to teach in person did not guarantee the ability to do so.
 In-person classes were scheduled based on many considerations, including but not limited to classroom capacity, equipment and other priorities established by colleges, academic units and programs.

-Will teaching in person be different in the fall?
+Will teaching in person be different in fall 2020 and spring 2021?

 If you were assigned to teach in person, you will decide the format of your class.
 Consistent with the room size, health and safety protocols, and your pedagogical objectives, you determine how and when students will meet during the scheduled class times.
 Each classroom will be equipped with technology to broadcast classes if students are attending your class remotely.